 With the threads clean, apply a thin layer of grease or anti-seize to the threads on the pedal axle.

 This step is absolutely vital.
-At best, fitting pedals with ‘dry’ threads can lead to your pedals becoming extremely difficult to remove.
+At best, fitting pedals with ‘dry’ threads can lead to them becoming extremely difficult to remove.
 At worst, if left long enough, your pedals and cranks could fuse together permanently.

 Don’t be tempted to use anything other than grease or anti-seize here – chain lube or other oils won’t cut it in the long run.